Bernard Toney Jr., DMSc, PA-C

 Conclusion: Herpes zoster, also known as Shingles, is a viral infection that manifests due to the reactivation of the varicella virus.
 Antivirals are the mainstay for treatment in early stages.
 Adjunctive therapies such as gabapentinoids, topical and oral corticosteroids, topical, intravenous, and subcutaneous anesthetics, opioids, anticonvulsants, tricyclic antidepressants, and various procedures are used to treat PHN.
 Combination therapies have also shown beneficial effects.
 Vaccination against herpes zoster via Shingrix vaccine has been shown to provide the best protection against the virus.
 Despite several interventions, treatment of HZ and PHN remains a challenge.
 Further research is needed on the prevention and treatment of herpes zoster and post-herpetic neuralgia.

 Williams LT.
 Prevention and Treatment of Herpes Zoster and Post-Herpetic Neuralgia.
-Lynchburg Journal of Medical Science.
+University of Lynchburg DMSc Doctoral Project Assignment Repository.
 2023; 5(1).

 Available when accessing via a campus IP address or logged in with a University of Lynchburg email address.